charlietran01/03_week_Charlie/03_exercises.md

 ![](03_exercises_files/figure-html/unnamed-chunk-14-1.png)<!-- -->

-This graph gives a better visualization of the difference of rentals for specific user throughout the week where the previous did the opposite by showing the differnce of rentals on the time of the week between the types of renters.
+This graph gives a better visualization of the difference of rentals for specific user throughout the week where the previous did the opposite by showing the difference of rentals on the time of the week between the types of renters.
 This graph is better at showing the general time of the week where rentals, regardless of being registered or not, occur the most.

 ### Spatial patterns